Leave the classroom behind, and take your learning into the world!

-Your $500 deposit holds your place in the program.
-Tuition and fees (less the $500 deposit) are due: May 9, 2019, the regular Michigan Tech summer due date.
+Your $500 deposit holds your place in the program and is due by March 11, 2024.
+Tuition and fees (less the $500 deposit) are due: May 6, 2024, the regular Michigan Tech summer due date.
 If Michigan Tech's regular summer due date changes, this due date will also change.

-- Three jointly cooked dinners in the dorm
+- Four jointly cooked dinners in the dorm

 Other meals are up to you.
 Carlisle has many options, cheap and quick to expensive.
 The residence halls have kitchens, are a 10-minute walk from a major market, and two minutes from a FastTrack convenience store.